 Whenever the County determines that it is necessary or advisable to reduce its workforce, the County shall lay off employees or abolish their positions in accordance with the County Code and any applicable provisions of the Ohio Revised and Administrative Codes.
-Affected employees will be provided with information related to order of layoff, displacement rights, reinstatement rights and other information related to the layoff process (e.g., job placement services and unemployment).
+Affected employees will be provided with information related to order of layoff, displacement rights, reinstatement rights, job placement services through existing state and county workforce programs, and other information related to the layoff process (e.g., unemployment).